-46. In earlier Studies a clear trend emerged that most of the taking mothers were primary or joint-primary carers of the children, whereas most taking fathers did not have primary care responsibilities.
-However, in 2015 and 2021 there was a large increase in parents being joint primary carers and so the proportion of taking fathers who were primary carers also increased.
+46. In earlier Studies a clear trend emerged that most taking mothers were primary or joint-primary carers of the children, whereas most taking fathers did not have primary care responsibilities.

+47. However, in 2015 and 2021 there was a large decrease in taking fathers being non-primary carers.
+As can be seen in the graph below, this was due to a large increase in both parents being joint primary carers.

-47. In 2021, 94% of the taking mothers were joint primary carers as against 67% in 2015 and 37% in 2008, while 71% of taking fathers were joint primary carers as against 52% in 2015 and 20% in 2008.
+48. In 2021, 77% of the taking mothers were joint primary carers as against 67% in 2015 and 37% in 2008, while 64% of taking fathers were joint primary carers as against 52% in 2015 and 20% in 2008.
 This finding reflects a growing trend, at least in legal terms, of joint caring responsibilities between parents.
+Another way to read this new and most significant trend is that 77% of the left behind fathers were joint primary carers as against 67% in 2015 and 37% in 2008.